- Booster Gold

 Speaking of "crappy security," Rip Hunter's lab in recent months has been invaded by Black Beetle (in Booster Gold #5), Chronos (in Booster Gold #13), the Time Stealers (in Time Masters: Vanishing Point #1), and now a time-displaced Nazi.
-That's not a very sterling track record for the the headquarters of someone who claims to have changed his own name to hide from the wrath of his many, many enemies.
+That's not a very sterling track record for someone who admits to having many, many powerful enemies.

 Page 6, panel 2

 HAIR CLUB FOR HEROES: Skeets reminds Booster that his hairline is receding.
 Skeets also hints that Rip Hunter is younger than Booster Gold.

 "Feuerball" translates from German as "fireball."
 Dr. Nishtikeit is referring to a rumored (but unproven) secret weapon of the German military designed to distract enemy aircraft that may have been the basis for some mid-20th-century UFO sightings.

 Michelle has diagnosed Rani as suffering from a Post Traumatic Stress Disorder (PTSD) loop.
 Stress-induced flashback episodes can force the PTSD sufferer to relive the traumatic events that triggered the condition over and over.
 PTSD is not uncommon in people who have survived traumatic events, including natural disasters and the unnatural destruction of entire planets.